develCuy/community-hub/src/docs/guides/cex-dev.md

 ### Transaction fees

-Most of the cost of an Optimism transaction is not the gas consumed by the transaction itself, but the cost of writing the transaction to Syscoin.
+Most of the cost of a Rollux transaction is not the gas consumed by the transaction itself, but the cost of writing the transaction to Syscoin.
 That cost is deducted automatically from the user's balance on Rollux.
-If you charge your users the cost of withdrawals, you have to account for it.
+If you charge your users the cost of withdrawals, you may have to account for it.
+In any case, the cost is typically very low.

 [You can read more about this subject here](../developers/build/transaction-fees.md).
 The relevant code is [here](https://github.com/SYS-Labs/rollux-tutorial/tree/main/sdk-estimate-gas).